VirtualFIB/VirtualFIB/README.md

 # liftout-animator
-Blender application template to animate in-situ liftout.
+Blender application template to animate *in situ* liftout.
 Also includes Stage Simulator, which aims to help understanding sample orientation in triple-beam instruments.

 ## Table of contents
 * [Requirements](#requirements)